-Further a couple of key ingredients differ in this recipe.
+Further, a couple of key ingredients differ in this recipe.
 Taco seasoning is usually milder than this recipe that contains a little more heat due to the ancho powder and chipotle chile pepper.

-Ancho powder is made from poblano peppers, mild in heat with a bit of smokey flavor.
+Ancho powder is made from poblano peppers, mild heat with a bit of smokey flavor.
 The real heat in this recipe comes from the dried chile flakes.

 But what if you do not have ancho powder available?
 What is your best substitute?
 The best choice is to use sweet smokey paprika powder instead.

 Mexican seasoning requires some form of chiles.
 Whether it is a hot on like chipotle chiles or milder like the ancho chile.
-Chiles that you can use in your spice mix are:
+Chiles that you can use in your spice mix, are:

-- Pasilla powder – stands for little black raisin but when turned into a powder has deep red color.
+- Pasilla powder – stands for little black raisin but when turned into a powder has a deep red color.
 The dried version is called Chilaca chile because it looks like an old and wrinkled.
 It can be called pungent and tangy but also mild

-- Chipotle powder – has a medium to high heat, smokey flavor with some chocolatey under tone.
+- Chipotle powder – has a medium to high heat, smokey flavor with some chocolatey undertone.
 This chipotle powder has more heat than the other chiles

 - Ancho powder – mildly hot spice made from poblano peppers

 - Mulato – are like ancho powder made from dried poblanos chiles and Capsicum annum plant